pdolezal/net.yetamine.lang/README.md

 ### When `Optional` becomes awkward ###

 `Optional` is great and the `Traversing` example shows it.
 However, it can distinguish only whether an object is present or not and the only invalid value is `null`.
-Sometimes you might need rather a container that just marks a value as acceptable or not and lets the consumer to decide how to deal with the value, because sometimes even a wrong value is better than none, e.g., when logging or when taking an alternative decision needs some information to take a better path.
+Sometimes you might need rather a container that just marks a value as *true* or *false* and lets the consumer to decide how to deal with the value – sometimes even a wrong value is better than none, e.g., when logging or when taking an alternative decision needs some additional information.

 Besides that, there is one more use case when `Optional` does not work very well, although it should: